-All this is being transformed by the steady expansion of high-speed internet to the Valley.
+All this has been transformed by the steady expansion of high-speed internet to the Valley.
 Today the area remains peaceful and geographically remote, but a new breed of pioneers is arriving to take advantage of this resource.
 Quite a few of the area's residents work from home, in fields such as engineering, design, coding, consulting, publishing, and law.

 New business opportunities

 Informal local surveys indicate that there are many new businesses that would be welcomed and would have a ready customer base in Dubois.
-Some of these include: a microbrewery and pub, drive-through car wash, goat rental for weed control, barber shop, art and crafts gallery, mercantile/general store, chiropractic office, mental health counseling, rock shop, light manufacturing (e.g. after market snowmobile parts, supplement bottling), call center, welder, general contractor, and so on.
+Some of these include: a microbrewery and pub, drive-through car wash, , barber shop, art and crafts gallery, mercantile/general store, chiropractic office, mental health counseling, rock shop, light manufacturing (e.g. after market snowmobile parts, supplement bottling), call center, welder, general contractor, and so on.

 Residences in Dubois range from modest apartments and prefabricated homes to large log-built mountainside lodges.
 Newcomers may choose homes within town limits, some of them fronting on the Wind River, or they may find a residence at the edge of a forest on a mountain slope or nestled at the base of a draw in the badlands.
 For further information, please click here.